google/exposure-notifications-server/README.md

 - Periodically deleting old temporary exposure keys.
 After 14 days (or configurable different time periods) they can no longer be matched to devices.

+For more in depth documentation view the [documentation](docs/index)